steerio/pundit/README.md

 ### Overview

-The `pundit.api/query` function returns a seqable query object, which represents a query that has not been executed yet.
-It is immutable, but it is possible to generate modified query objects out of it.
+The `pundit.api/query` function returns a *seqable*, immutable query object that represents a pending query.

 ```clojure
 user=> (require '[pundit.query :refer :all])